-Additionally, the Assemblymember previously co-sponsored the DREAM Act, a bill which gives undocumented students an opportunity to pursue higher education; the Child Victims Act which give survivors of child sex abuse the right to seek justice against their abusers or negligent institutions; and rent reform laws providing the strongest tenant protections ever since its passing.
+Additionally, the Assemblymember previously co-sponsored the DREAM Act, a bill that gives undocumented students an opportunity to pursue higher education; the Child Victims Act which provides survivors of child sex abuse the right to seek justice against their abusers or negligent institutions; and rent reform laws providing the strongest tenant protections ever since its passing.

 One of the many ways she has served in the community was as a board member for Habitat for Humanity, where she joined hands with President Jimmy Carter in building over 300 homes in Léogâne, Haiti in 2011 after the devastating earthquake.
 Her advocacy centers on providing resources on affordable housing and home ownership, financial literacy of her communities, public safety initiatives and better relationships with law enforcement, affordable healthcare, high-quality public and private education, and economic development, especially for individuals seeking to open small businesses.

-Professionally, Assemblymember Bichotte Hermelyn has worked in a number of different capacities such as a New York Math teacher in the public school education system; an engineer in the telecommunications industry where she traveled to Japan and China on assignments; and an investment banker in the financial services industry structuring corporate finance deals.
+Professionally, Assemblymember Bichotte Hermelyn has worked in myriad capacities, including as a New York Math teacher in the public-school education system; an engineer in the telecommunications industry where she traveled to Japan and China on assignments; and an investment banker in the financial services industry structuring corporate finance deals.
 Assemblymember Bichotte Hermelyn was an MIT Fellow: Mel King Co-Lab Project.